-Dr. Layton-Tholl is an accomplished and dedicated clinical psychologist currently working in private practice in Delray Beach and Fort Lauderdale, Florida.
-Originally from Cherry Hill, New Jersey, Dr. Layton-Tholl has made South Florida her home for nearly 30 years.
+Dr. Layton-Tholl is an accomplished and dedicated clinical psychologist currently working in private practice in Delray Beach, Florida.
+Originally from Cherry Hill, New Jersey, Dr. Layton-Tholl has made South Florida her home for more than 30 years.

 She received her bachelor’s degree from Rutgers University in New Jersey in 1981.
 She then went on to complete her Masters in Experimental Psychology at Villanova University in 1987 after which time she settled in Boca Raton, FL.
 After working in various mental health settings, she went on to complete a Masters in Clinical Psychology and Doctor of Clinical Psychology at Miami Institute of Psychology in Miami, Florida in 1999.

 Her dissertation Extramarital Affairs: The Link Between Thought Suppression and Level of Arousal, published in 1999, received international recognition.
 Her research and insight caught the attention of Oprah Winfrey and Montel Williams, whose shows she appeared on in 1998 and 1999, as well as numerous national and international radio shows.
 In 1998, she had the honor of being the only American to present at the Society of AustralAsian Social Psychologists (SASP) International Symposium in Christchurch, New Zealand.
 Her presentation focused on the use of the Internet to obtain clinically significant, reliable and valid data for research and publication purposes.